 London is our travel community’s favourite city in the world.
 Which is weird, because London is pricey AF, right?!
 Wrong!
 Despite appearances, this city can actually be a bit of a paradise for the young and broke thanks to the mind-boggling array of street food, gorgeous budget hostels and insane amount of free things to do in London.

-Yes, there are tourist traps, and plenty of them, but with a bit of insider know-how you can easily survive on under £10 a day in London.
+Yes, there are tourist traps, and plenty of them, but with a bit of insider know-how you can easily survive on a backpacker’s budget in London.
 To help you make your budget stretch further in the capital, we’ve rounded up the coolest and most unusual things to do for free in London.

 1. Scratch A Pig At A Free City Farm

-London Zoo is amazing, but is it 30 English pounds-worth of amazing?
-Maybe, but if you don’t have £30, you can still get your animal fix at one of the amazing urban farms in London.
+If you don’t have £30 to visit London Zoo, you can still get your animal fix at one of the amazing urban farms in London.
 The farms all grow their own produce, such as vegetables and honey, which can be bought on-site, and some even have their own cafe, where you can enjoy a homemade and homegrown meal.
 The best free city farms in London include Vauxhall City Farm in South London; Hackney City Farm and Stepney City Farm both in East London; Freightliners City Farm in North London; or further afield there’s Deen City Farm and Wellgate Community Farm.
 And the best bit is that you’ll get to watch cool inner city kids lose their sh*t when they meet a goose for the first time.

 2. Go On A Market Crawl